softprops/lando/README.md

 python 3.6.

-A large and mature ecosystem of tooling already exists that works well with AWS lambda, with flowflow tools like [the serverless toolkit](https://serverless.com/).
+A large and mature ecosystem of tooling already exists that works well with AWS lambda, including flowflow tools like [the serverless toolkit](https://serverless.com/).
-Lando does not intend to replace these but instead to work well with them 👫🏿
+Lando does not intend to replace these but instead to work well with them 👫🏾.

-You may ask what makes suitable for Lambda?
-The AWS cost model for lambda is based on size and speed.
+You may ask what makes Rust a suitable choice for Lambda?
+The AWS cost model for lambda is based on two factors: size and speed.
 Lambda has a pay per usage cost model billing based on function size and execution time.
-As a systems language is well designed specifically for these needs.
+As a systems language, Rust is well designed specifically for these needs.
 As a highly embeddable language, its interop story for runtimes like python's is 💖.

 What this means for developers and organizations you is cost savings for engineers in